Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid.Namespaces/README.md

 var client = new EventGridClient(new Uri(namespaceTopicHost), new AzureKeyCredential(namespaceKey));
 ```

-#### Authenticate using Azure Active Directory
+#### Authenticate using an Entra ID

-Azure Event Grid provides integration with Azure Active Directory (Azure AD) for identity-based authentication of requests.
-With Azure AD, you can use role-based access control (RBAC) to grant access to your Azure Event Grid resources to users, groups, or applications.
+Azure Event Grid provides integration with Entra ID for identity-based authentication of requests.
+With Entra ID, you can use role-based access control (RBAC) to grant access to your Azure Event Grid resources to users, groups, or applications.
 The [Azure Identity library](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/identity/Azure.Identity/README.md) provides easy Azure Active Directory support for authentication.

 To send events to a topic or domain using Azure Active Directory, the authenticated identity should have the "EventGrid Data Sender" role assigned.